 These are two really good and important questions.
+I give you credit for taking the time to seek out answers.
 With regard to having to stop taking antidepressants while pregnant, this is something that only your doctor can answer.
 Generally speaking, it is recommended that antidepressants not be taken while pregnant but again, this will depend on your doctor’s opinion of your situation.

 As far as passing depression on to your children, the answer is less clear.
 Since the exact cause of depression has not been pinpointed, this is difficult to answer.
 Speaking in general terms, parents who have depression are more likely to have children with depression.
 Whether this is passed down genetically or through environmental interaction is not known but there is an increased risk.